 That's why we are looking for partners who can help us overcome these challenges.
 But we want to attract the right kind of partner.
-With that in mind, we have come to Part 2 of our 4-Part series we call:
+With that in mind, we have come to the last in our 4-Part series we call:

 The list of reasons you shouldn’t partner with us.

 Reason #4: Can we utilize the cloud to allow instructors to share curated customized resources for the simulation with other instructors?